CanonLaw.info

 ARELLANO (44)

-2. Historical Notes on the Tribunal of the Roman Rota
+Historical Note on the Roman Rota

 From the earliest days of the Apostolic Chancery there were chancellors (later vice-chancellors) known as l’auditores contradictorum and cappellani.
 To these were assigned, at first case-by-case but then on a stable basis, investigations of cases (auditores causarum curiae domini papae) although Pope Innocent III withheld from them the power of pronouncing final sentence.
 Under Pope Innocent IV and the First Council of Lyon (1245) these chaplains developed into a stable tribunal; John XXII assigned to this group a particular center and, in 1331 with the constitution Ratio iuris, he organized it according to a special rule.
 The name “Rota” probably derives from the round room in which the Auditors met to hear cases.
 Pope Sixtus IV (1472) originally set the number of Chaplain Auditors at twelve.
 Pope Benedict XIV definitively set out the competence of the tribunal in his constitution Iustitiae et pacis in 1747.
 Beginning with Pope Gregory XVI (1834) the Rota served as an appellate tribunal for the Papal States, while cases pertaining to the ecclesiastical forum typically went before Congregations.